odpkorea2020/APEX_tutorial/table_manage_tip.md

-### # How to log log-in user activities by a table trigger in APEX application
+### # How to log inserted, or updated date & time by a table trigger in APEX application

 1. for inserting